 My friends and I had earlier planned to take one of the guys out for a surprise dinner on his birthday, at a fancy restaurant in Kampala

-Regarding transport, I had my options clearly laid out: either go with my bicycle and get to the after-party venue with it or catch a bodaboda to the restaurant and get a lift to the after-party venue from one of my friends.
+Regarding transport, I had my options clearly laid out: either ride to the restaurant, and from the restaurant to the after-party venue or get on a bodaboda to the restaurant and get a lift to the after-party venue from one of my friends.

-The dinner was meant to start at 4pm and I had some errands to run around town before the event so you know what choice I went with
+The dinner was meant to start at 4pm and you know what choice I went with, right?

 MY BIKE, DUDE!